NAIC INTERNATIONAL INSURERS DEPARTMENT (IID) PLAN OF OPERATION

 - Each of the de-listing letter issues must be addressed with detailed explanations and supporting documentation.

-If an Insurer does not submit a reconsideration letter within 30 days of the date on the de-listing letter, any request for reconsideration is considered waived and the Insurer will be required to submit a new application along with the appropriate fee and all required supporting documentation, to be readmitted to the Quarterly Listing.
+If an Insurer does not submit a reconsideration letter within 30 days of the date on the de-listing letter, any request for reconsideration is considered waived and the Insurer will be required to submit a new application along with the appropriate fee and all required supporting documentation.

 VII.
 Communication

-All communication and information, including financial statements, audit reports, trust fund documents, and other supporting documentation must be submitted in English.
+All communication and information, including financial statements, audit reports, trust fund documents, and other supporting documentation must be submitted in English and uploaded to OPTins®.

 The Working Group will consider relevant proposals submitted to IID for modifications to the Plan.
 All proposals will be considered during open conference calls or meetings of the Working Group throughout the year.
 The proposal must be complete and concise and include any relevant supporting documents.
-Proposals exposed and adopted by the Working Group would become effective following adoption by the Surplus Lines (C) Task Force during its next scheduled meeting.
-For complete details regarding the amendment process, refer to the Working Group’s webpage
+Proposals exposed and adopted by the Working Group would become effective following adoption by the Surplus Lines (C) Task Force and the Property and Casualty Insurance (C) Committee.

 [1] 15 U.S.C. § 8204(2).